bwhmather/bdc-js/README.md

 Nodes can be assigned a key by setting the `x-bdc-key` special attribute.
 When updating an element, for every child node BDC will search through each unmatched child element to find the first with the same type and key.
-This should mean that changes to nodes with the same key will affect the same element, even if the nodes are shuffled.
+This means that changes to nodes with the same key will affect the same element, even if the nodes are shuffled.

-This is essential for preserving input focus, and can potentially make updates faster, by minimizing changes if nodes are inserted.
-Please remember that while the algorithm that BDC uses to resolve the elements for keyed nodes is O(n) if the nodes and elements are in the same order, it is O(n^2) for arbitrary input.

 In the following example, the order of two inputs is switched while preserving input state and focus.